keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/config.md

 ## Example

+This example specifies:

-This example specifies the URL of the OpenTelemetry collector (1) and that the automatic app discovery (2) should be run every 40 seconds.
+* the URL of the OpenTelemetry collector (1)
+* automatic app discovery (2) that should be run every 40 seconds
-Additionally the CloudEvents endpoint URL (3) is specified and the blocking of the deployment of the application is disabled (4) in case of the pre-deployment task or evaluation failure.
+* CloudEvents endpoint URL (3)
+* blocking functionality of the deployment of the application is disabled (4) in case of the pre-deployment task or evaluation failure
 { .annotate }

 1. `.spec.OTelCollectorUrl`